 Limits to Benefits and Claim Payouts

-They also have lifetime limits per plan: $5,000, $10,000, and $20,000.
-Healthy Paws provides you and your pet with unlimited benefits for life.
+While they do not have lifetime limits for chronic conditions, there are some policy limits: annual limits range from $2,000 to $20,000, depending on plan.
+Healthy Paws provides you and your pet with one plan and unlimited payouts for life.
 Just watch Atlas’s story Atlas’s story to see one example of how veterinary bills add up.

-That’s why we created an easy-to-understand plan that covers everything that matters.
+That’s why Healthy Paws created an easy-to-understand plan that covers everything that matters.
 Our customers think so, too, by giving Healthy Paws the highest rating at Pet Insurance Review, Consumers Advocate, and many more review sites.

 Get an instant quote now and take the first step to protect your furry best friend.